Tanium as a Service automatically handles module installations and upgrades.

 - Access granted to the computer groups that provide input to Performance reports.
 For more information about assigning computer groups to a user, see Tanium Core Platform User Guide: Assign computer groups to a user.

-- Enter the Tanium credentials and click Set Credentials.
+- Update the service account settings and click Set Credentials.

-For more information about Performance privileges, see User role requirements.
+For more information about Performance permissions, see User role requirements.

 Profiles define performance events for specified computer groups.